Andrettin/Wyrmsun/readme.txt

 * Units
 - The Germanic Skutan now has gray-haired and blond variations for its unit graphics (by b_o).
 - The Gnomish Recruit now has a gray-haired variation for its unit graphics (by b_o).
-- Added Germanic Catapult (graphics by b_o).
+- Added Teuton Catapult (graphics by b_o).
 - The Gnomish Caravan's graphics have been updated (by b_o).
 - The Goblin Thief's attack now sometimes displays a slashing animation instead of a thrusting one (graphics by b_o).
-- Added Germanic Watch Tower and Guard Tower (graphics by Jinn).
 - Fixed two bugs which could cause desync in multiplayer due to heroes.

 * Upgrades
-- Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the dwarves, germanics and goblins (graphics by Leo).
+- Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the dwarves, goblins and teutons (graphics by Leo).
-- The Germanic Carpenter's Shop now changes its graphic after Masonry is researched, and becomes called "Lumber Mill" (graphics by Jinn).
-- The Germanic Chieftain's Hall now changes its graphic after Masonry is researched (graphics by Jinn).

 -----------------------------------------------------------------------
 - 1.0.1